freedomofpress/securedrop/docs/install.md

     $ ansible-playbook -i inventory -u <username> -K --sudo site.yml

-You will be prompted to enter the sudo password for each server.
+You will be prompted to enter the sudo password for the app and monitor servers (which should be the same).

 The ansible playbook will run, installing SecureDrop and configuring and hardening the servers.
 This will take some time, and will return the Terminal to you when it is complete.
 If an error occurs while running the playbook, please submit a detailed [Github issue](https://github.com/freedomofpress/securedrop/issues/new) or send an email to securedrop@freedom.press.